schmidtwmark/qnd/presentations/day10.md

 # What's Next?

 - Turtle!
-- You'll have all week to make your piece
+- You'll have the rest of the week to make your piece
-- On Friday, we'll do a little show and tell
 - Start thinking about what you want to make